BeamIO-Inc/espa-product-formatter/README.md

 ## ESPA-PRODUCT_FORMATTER Version 1.19.0 Release Notes
 Release Date: November 2019

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
-It currently supports Landsat 4-8.
+It currently supports Landsat 4-8, Sentinel-2 L1C, and limited MODIS products.

 ### Support Information
 This project is unsupported software provided by the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Project.
 For questions regarding products produced by this source code, please contact us at custserv@usgs.gov.